jkeefe/cat-tracker/PROCESS_NOTES.md

 - Beacons > Beacon Management > Activate Beacon
 - Put in the code from inside the beacon (which it turns out I could have scanned with the app)
 - Downloaded the Gimbal Beacon Manager from the App Store
+- To configure the beacon ... and make it stop broadcasting random IDs:
+    - Open the Gimbal Beacon Manager on the iPhone
+    - Then open the beacon and "remove" the battery and put it back
+    - Snap the beacon back together
+    - Now you can update the info on the beacon, and the firmware.
 - Looking good!

 ## Scanning for Beacons